ABOUT THE RACE

 RECOMMENDED EQUIPMENT

-• Good down winter sleeping bag and a tested sleeping system.
-A bivvy or an expedition tent will come in handy on the ridges of the mountains – temperatures can drop below -20°C in some places, and when high humidity and strong winds are added to that, life can be at risk.
+• Quality down sleeping bag and good sleeping system.
+A bivvy or expedition tent will come in handy on the mountain ridges - temperatures can drop below -20°C in some places, and when you add humidity and wind, life can be at stake.
+A sleeping bag often comes in handy at mountain huts when there is no space.

 • Well equipped first aid kit, navigation, compass, headlamp, spare batteries, heat pads, equipment repair items, toilet paper, cash (czech koruna).

-• From our own experience on the trail, we recommend a high quality backpack for walkers and skiers.
+• From our own experience on the trail, we recommend a good quality backpack.

 • A powerful and lightweight powerbank.